SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/deploy-web-part-to-cdn.md

 ### CDN profile and endpoint

-Create a new CDN profile and associate the CDN endpoint wit this BLOB container.
+Create a new CDN profile and associate the CDN endpoint with this BLOB container.

 Create a new CDN profile as described in [Step 2: Create a new CDN profile](https://azure.microsoft.com/en-us/documentation/articles/cdn-create-a-storage-account-with-cdn/#step-2-create-a-new-cdn-profile).